-A software engineer with a penchant for working with Web Platform features and hacking on small projects has created posts and notes on this website.
+I'm a software engineer with a penchant for working with Web Platform features and hacking on small projects.
+Here you'll find my posts and notes.

 Posts